pritishmishra703/AI-WhatsApp-Clone/README.md

 firectl list accounts
 ```

 3. Add funds to your fireworks.ai account from https://fireworks.ai/billing (minimum is $5).
-Pricing details can be found at https://fireworks.ai/pricing ($0.5 per 1 million tokens for models up to 16B parameters).
+Pricing details can be found at https://fireworks.ai/pricing ($0.5 per 1 million tokens for models up to 16B parameters). _It costed me $2 for the fine-tuning_.

 4. Upload the data:
 ```